Germany vs Luxembourg prediction and betting tips 10 Оctober 2025 | Dailysports experts

-Germany vs Luxembourg prediction, H2H and probable lineups – October 10, 2025
+Germany - Luxembourg prediction, H2H and probable lineups - October 10, 2025

-As part of the European qualifying tournament for the World Cup, Germany and Luxembourg will face off.
-The match will take place in Sinsheim on Friday, October 10.
-Kick-off is scheduled for 20:45 Central European Time.
-Here’s our betting preview for this game.
+One of the matches of the seventh round of 2026 FIFA World Cup qualification will take place on Friday at the PreZero Arena in Sinsheim, where the German national team will host Luxembourg.
+Here’s a betting tip for this clash with solid chances for success.

 Match preview